mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 * *MatMav* toolbox: to run offboard control from *MATLAB*

 <div class="info">
-Tip: To obtain MatMav, contact matmav.toolbox@gmail.com
+To obtain MatMav, contact matmav.toolbox@gmail.com
 <div>

 In this tutorial, *TELEM2* is going to be used to connect the WiFi module.
 However, *TELEM1* can be used too, but will require further configuration steps.